akemin-dayo/PreferenceOrganizer2/README.md

 PreferenceOrganizer 2
 ===================

-A simple and free alternative to PreferenceFolders, compatible with iOS 6 and 7.
+A simple and free alternative to PreferenceFolders, compatible with iOS 6, 7 and 8 (soon).

 PreferenceOrganizer 2 organises your Settings app by separating your Settings app into 4 configurable categories: Apple Apps, Social Apps, Tweaks, and App Store Apps.

 ===================

-*Fork license and information*
+*License and information*

 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: